-Tips on How to make this Chicken Scarpariello Recipe:
+How to Make this Chicken Scarpariello Recipe

 - Saute the sausages: This recipe is all about creating layers of flavor.
-Sauteing the sausages, onions, peppers and chicken separately allows for full caramelization of each ingredient.
+Sauteing the sausages, onions, peppers, and chicken separately allows for full caramelization of each ingredient.

 - Saute the garlic: Be careful with this step.
 Garlic can burn really fast so keep an eye on it!

 - Sear the chicken: The chicken is ready to be turned when you can easily lift it from the pan.
 If you can’t easily lift the chicken, it’s not ready.
 To get a good sear, blot the chicken with paper towels before cooking.

 - Make the Scarpariello Sauce: – add the wine, stock, rosemary, and garlic to the pan and bring to a boil, using a spoon to scrape up all the browned bits.

 - Reduce the sauce- boil the sauce until it’s reduced by about 1/3.